OWASP/pytm/README.md

 ```

 ## Model

+There are two sample files in the `inputfiles` directory - `tm.py` and `tm.json` that describes the same simple application in 2 ways.
+A JSON template `JSONtemplateForUser.json` has been included that helps get your application description ready faster.

 The following is a sample `tm.py` file that describes a simple application where a User logs into the application
 and posts comments on the app.
 The app server stores those comments into the database.
 There is an AWS Lambda